Food Rationing, Doing Without and Delicious Broccoli Stems

 I grew up in a time of food rationing and careful spending.
 Shortly after achieving independence from the British, India was at war with its neighbours.
 This was a tough period in India’s history and the after-effects of the wars lingered for years.
 Families continued to live frugally with the memory of doing without still fresh in our minds.

 My dad was in the Indian military and a brand new officer during the early wars.
 At that time, food for army soldiers, officers and their families was rationed.
 The quantity was assigned quota through the available budget.
 It was also dependent on location and a family’s needs, and eggs, meat and cheese were all considered prime food rations.
 Vegetables were also rationed though not as strictly as the proteins.
 As a result, cooking became more creative, and people started trying out various ways to infuse flavour while still remaining within assigned rations.

 CHC Canada 150 Food Blog Challenge

 I am excited to be participating in Culinary Historian’s Canada 150 Food Challenge for Bloggers where we are celebrating Canada’s rich heritage through food.
 This month’s theme is focused on “doing without.”
-It’s a theme that really connects with my roots in India where even today, the time of plenty, with the wars decades behind us, wasting food is not acceptable.
+It’s a theme that really connects with my roots in India where even today, the time of plenty, with the wars decades behind us, wasting food is simply not acceptable.